Docs

 stile:verified{ sessionId, vpToken? }Client-side success signal.
 Wait for the webhook (or stile:server-confirmed) before granting access.

-stile:server-confirmedFired after the poll against your confirmation-url reports the webhook landed.
+stile:server-confirmed{ sessionId }Fired after the poll against your confirmation-url reports the webhook-backed state as verified.

 stile:error{ message: string }Verification failed.